aridoza/foundational-java/oop-java/objects-and-classes-lesson/README.md

 </details>

-#### Instance vs. class variables
+#### Instance vs. Class Variables

-Most fields are called _instance_ variables, because they are contained within an instance of the object.
-Two different object instances of the same class type might have completely different values for their instance variables.
+Most fields are called **instance variables** because they're contained within an instance of a class.
+Two different instances of the same class might have completely different values for their instance variables.

-You will frequently hear the fields of an object referred to as its _state_.
-State essentially describes this object, and defines what distinguishes this object from any other object of the same class.
+You'll frequently hear the fields of an object referred to as its **state**.
+State essentially describes the object and defines what distinguishes it from any other object of the same class.

-For example, if our HumanKind class has an _age_ field, then `vannaWhite.age` might be 62, where `patSajak.age` might be 72.
+For example, if our `HumanKind` class has an `age` field, then `vannaWhite.age` might be 62, while `patSajak.age` might be 72.

-> (Now, how neat is that syntax: `vannaWhite.age` means "the age field of the object referred to by the vannaWhite variable".
-Nice, huh?)
+> How neat is that syntax? `vannaWhite.age` references the age field of the object referred to by the `vannaWhite` variable.

 Not all fields are instance variables.
-If a field is declared _static_, then they are called _class_ variables.
+If a field is declared `static`, then it's called a **class variable**.
 A class variable shares its value among all instances of that class.
-Additionally, you do not need to have access to an instance in order to access a class variable.
+Additionally, you don't need to have access to an instance to access a class variable.
 If the value of a class varibale changes for one instance, it changes for all instances.
-We will see examples of this shortly, and we will see why this is useful.
+We'll see examples of this shortly, and we'll see why it's useful.

-There is one rule you want to remember starting from today - you will almost always want to make fields in a class private, and then provide _accessor_ ("getter") and _mutator_ ("setter") methods for those fields.
-This is called encapsulation - it means that you never expose the structure of a class to anything outside the class.
+There's one rule you'll need to remember starting today: Make fields in a class `private`, then provide **accessor** (also called **getter**) and **mutator** (also called **setter**) methods for those fields.
+This is known as encapsulation: You never expose the structure of a class to anything outside of it.

 ### Methods

-Methods provide the functionality to the objects instantiated from this class.
-We'd call a method when we want our object to do something or change something.
+Methods provide the functionality for objects instantiated from a class.
+We call a method when we want our object to do something or change something.

-What methods might we add to the `HumanKind` class?
+> Check: What methods might we add to the `HumanKind` class?

 <details>
-  <summary>Possible solution</summary>
+<summary>Possible Solution</summary>

 We might have a `setAddress()` method that alters the `address` field's value.